When, Why and How to Help Children Use Appropriate Eye Contact - What Does the Research Say? - Calm Kid Central

 Some people find it harder to look at faces than others.
 Some people find it makes them feel uncomfortable or anxious.
 Some people find it hard because it is hard for them to keep still.
 Some people find it hard because they have trouble remembering.
 Some people find it hard because they don’t find faces as interesting as other people do.

-If you are someone who finds it hard to look at faces when you are talking with them, this is not your fault, it’s just the way your brain is right now.
+If you are someone who finds it hard to look at faces when you are talking with them, this is not your fault, it’s just the way your brain is.
 But if you would like to work on this, I can try to help you.
 Many people slowly over time do feel better about doing this, and get better at it.

 Recent research suggests that looking at people’s faces rather than directly into people’s eyes – may be easier for some young people and yet still achieve all the benefits associated with more direct eye contact.